dylanaraps/neofetch/README.md

 * NixOS: `nix-env -i hyfetch` ([In Progress](https://github.com/NixOS/nixpkgs/pull/170309))
 * Guix: [In progress](https://issues.guix.gnu.org/54847#8-lineno27)

+Currently, if you're using NixOS, you can use HyFetch with `nix-shell -p python38Packages.pip --run "pip install hyfetch -qqq; hyfetch"`

 ## Usage

 When you run `hyfetch` for the first time, it will prompt you to choose a color system and a preset.
 Just follow the prompt, and everything should work (hopefully).
 If something doesn't work, feel free to submit an issue!